waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v66 - Post-Critique)
+# Gem's Strategic Journal (v67 - Post-Critique)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data (`reachable_unseen_tiles_count`, `navigable_warps`, etc.) contradicts it.
 I must trust the data over my feelings, especially when navigating.
 - **Agent Protocol:**
     - **Agent Failure Log:** My `navigator_agent` has failed due to flawed logic (ignoring fences/ledges on Route 8).
 My `battle_menu_navigator` has provided incorrect directions.
+My `spinner_maze_solver_agent` has failed due to incomplete map data and incorrect assumptions about object impassability.
 I must refine and test agents thoroughly, especially after creation.
-The navigator agent was refined on turn 21603 and is now functional for open routes.
-    - **Agent Consolidation (NEW):** Redundant agents are inefficient.
+    - **Agent Consolidation:** Redundant agents are inefficient.
 I will consolidate agents with overlapping functionality into single, more versatile tools.
 My first target is merging the `battle_strategy_agent` and `battle_menu_navigator`.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Do not repeat the interaction; mark the NPC and move on.
-- **WKG & Marker Protocol (v2 - REVISED):**
+- **WKG & Marker Protocol (v3 - CRITICAL UPDATE):**
     - After any map transition, I must immediately add the nodes/edge to the WKG and mark both sides of the warp as 'Used'.
     - **Check-Then-Add Policy:** Before adding any new node or edge, I MUST query the WKG (using `run_code`) to ensure the element doesn't already exist.
-This will prevent data duplication and wasted actions.
-    - I must follow the two-step process: add source node, then add destination node, retrieve IDs, then add the edge.
+    - **Correct ID Protocol:** I MUST follow a strict three-step process: 1. `add_node` for the source, retrieve its ID from the success message.
+2. `add_node` for the destination, retrieve its ID.
+3. `add_edge` using the *correct, retrieved IDs*.
+Hardcoding UUIDs is a critical failure.
+    - **Consistent Map IDs:** I MUST use numerical map IDs (e.g., `200`) in all WKG operations, not string names (e.g., "ROCKET_HIDEOUT_B2F").

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.